mezzio/mezzio-problem-details/docs/book/response.md

 This library provides a factory named `Mezzio\ProblemDetails\ProblemDetailsResponseFactory`.

-The factory has one _required_ argument: a _response factory_ capable of producing an mepty PSR-7 `ResponseInterface`.
+The factory has one _required_ argument: a _response factory_ capable of producing an empty PSR-7 `ResponseInterface`.
 This may be an PHP callable.

 The class defines two static methods, `createResponse()` and `createResponseFromThrowable()`.
 Each accepts a PSR-7